OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 <!-- // DONE: avoid saying things like 'fairly simple', will make beginners feel bad when they struggle -->

-The code we'll be writing is straightforward: we'll be calling on the `oledExp` class from the `OmegaExpansion` Python Module and using the built in functions to print a bunch of text. for more details on the Oled Expansion Python Class and Module, check out the [software  module reference](https://docs.onion.io/omega2-docs/oled-expansion-python-module.html) in the Omega2 Docs.
+The code we'll be writing is straightforward: we'll be calling on the `oledExp` class from the `OmegaExpansion` Python Module and using the built in functions to print a bunch of text.
+For more details on the Oled Expansion Python Class and Module, check out the [software  module reference](https://docs.onion.io/omega2-docs/oled-expansion-python-module.html) in the Omega2 Docs.

 Create a file called `MAK04-oledWriteText.py` and paste the following code in it: